Michael V. Messinger

 B.S., Duke; J.D., Georgetown

-Professor Messinger is a partner at Sterne Kessler Goldstein and Fox.
-He works with company managers, directors and employees to identify and leverage intellectual property...Continue Reading
+Professor Messinger is a partner and co-founder at Shami Messinger.
+He works with company managers, directors and employees to identify and leverage intellectual property assets....Continue Reading